 In March 2000, we closed a private placement of senior secured notes with 16 lenders, primarily insurance companies, for \$150.0 million.
-The senior secured notes have maturities of five, seven or ten years with a weighted average interest rate of 8.52% and, pursuant to an intercreditor agreement, rank pari passu in right of repayment with our credit facility indebtedness.
+The senior secured notes have maturities of five, seven or ten years with a weighted average interest rate of 8.52% and, pursuant to an intercreditor agreement, rank pari passu in right of repayment with our credit facility indebtedness and are secured by a pledge of all of the capital stock of our operating subsidiaries and the majority of our assets.
 The senior secured notes have financial covenants similar to the credit facility.
 We used the proceeds from this private placement to reduce outstanding borrowings under the credit facility.

-Accordingly, as of June 29, 2000, we had a borrowing availability of \$250.6 million under the credit facility.
+Accordingly, as of July 18, 2000, we had a borrowing availability of \$174.6 million under the credit facility.

-We anticipate that our cash flow from operations, our credit facility and the proceeds to Quanta from this offering and the concurrent common stock offering will provide sufficient cash to enable us to meet our working capital needs, debt service requirements and planned capital expenditures for property and equipment for at least the next 12 months.
+We anticipate that our cash flow from operations, our credit facility and the proceeds to Quanta from this offering will provide sufficient cash to enable us to meet our working capital needs, debt service requirements and planned capital expenditures for property and equipment for at least the next 12 months.
 However, if companies we wish to acquire are unwilling to accept our common stock as part of the consideration for the sale of their businesses, we could be required to utilize more cash to complete acquisitions.
 If sufficient funds were not available from operating cash flow or through borrowings under the credit facility, we may be required to seek additional financing through the public or private sale of equity or debt securities.
 There can be no assurance that we could secure such financing if and when we need it or on terms we would deem acceptable.